Mental Health Facilitator, Speaker & Author

 I lived with depression, anxiety and OCD, for over 20 years.

-Sounds like a long time, right?
+Sounds like a lifetime, right?
 That’s because it is.
-My journey has been long, colourful and tumultuous but I have learned so much.
-Lived experience teaches you skills and gives you knowledge and wisdom you can’t find in a book or classroom.
-By combining my lived and work experience with my education, my workshops focus on the important parts of dealing with your mental health that nobody tells you about.
+My journey has been long, colourful and tumultuous but I have learned so much along the way.
+Lived experience teaches you skills and gives you knowledge and wisdom that you can’t find in a book or classroom.
+By combining my lived and work experience with my education, my workshops focus on the crucial parts of dealing with your mental health that nobody tells you about.
 I cover topics such as the importance of building a mental health support team, how to find a therapist that’s a great fit for you, how to deal with stigma and how to handle your mental health when it comes to ambition.
 Things you can only learn by doing and failing and getting back up again.

 It’s been a hard time for everyone and traumatic for many of us.
 Let’s get started on healing and planning how we’ll all get through this together.